jaetask/minimal-14kb-website/README.md

 > This project really got me wondering why react was 600Kb.
 I mean, it does something very similar (without JSX) and it does it in 10Kb.
 Amazing but there are a few issues which might require my attention.
 During a look at it i found an article pointing me to [domvm](https://github.com/leeoniya/domvm), so I also looked at that.

 - Components: [Domvm](https://github.com/leeoniya/domvm)
 > Seriously impressive little application.
-Similar to [Domchanger](https://github.com/creationix/domchanger) but with a subtle shift or two.
-Check out [The Demos](https://leeoniya.github.io/domvm/demos/)
+Similar to [Domchanger](https://github.com/creationix/domchanger) but with a subtle shift or two..
+Check out the [Demos](https://leeoniya.github.io/domvm/demos/).

 - Bundling: [Webpack](https://webpack.github.io/)